 “How do I improve my mail machine’s print quality and ink consumption?”

 There are some simple steps you can take to ensure your mail machine is not consuming ink unnecessarily and prints clearly every time.
 This FAQ outlines some simple steps you can take to improve your mail machines performance.
-For printed instructions: Improving Print & Ink Consumption.
-To watch a video: Video
+For printed instructions click here: Improving Print & Ink Consumption or watch this Video

 “How do I seal envelopes on my mail machine without printing postage?”